fenago/data-analysis-pandas/lab_guides/lab_3.md

        'inclement_weather'],
       dtype='object')
 ```

-Since we have a lot of null values, we will likely be more interested in
-keeping these values, and perhaps finding a better way to represent
-them.
-If we replace the null data, we must exercise caution when
-deciding what to fill in instead; filling in all the values we don\'t
-have with some other value may yield strange results later on, so we
-must think about how we will use this data first.

 To fill in null values with other data, we use the `fillna()`
 method, which gives us the option of specifying a value or a strategy